profebass99/serverless/Steps/stage-4.md

 Click `Deploy` to save the lambda function and configuration.

-# STAGE 4C - CONFIGURE THE LAMBDA FUNCTION (Using the preview/NEW UI)

-Under `Aliases` click `Latest`
-Click the `Code` Tab
-Open this link in a new tab https://github.com/profebass99/serverless/blob/main/SEVERLESS_F_END/api_lambda.py depending on your browser it might download the .py file, if so, open it in either your code editor, or notepad on windows, or textedit on a mac and copy it all into your clipboard
-Move back to the Lambda console.
-Select the existing lambda code and delete it.
-Paste the code into the lambda fuction.
-This is the function which will provide compute to API Gateway.
-It's job is to be called by API Gateway when its used by the serverless front end part of the application (loaded by S3) It accepts some information from you, via API Gateway and then it starts a state machine execution - which is the logic of the application.

-You need to locate the `YOUR_STATEMACHINE_ARN` placeholder and replace this with the State Machine ARN you noted down in the previous step.

-Click `Deploy as latest`

 # STAGE 4D - CREATE API

 Now we have the api_lambda function created, the next step is to create the API Gateway, API and Method which the front end part of the serverless application will communicate with.